Karneades/PackAttack/README.md

 > trick people into installing packages that they not intended to run on their
 > systems.

-By using typosquatting attackers use similar names of targeted packages to distribute malicious packages and with dependency confusion attackers take advantage of malicious package placed in public repositories which are then installed due to higher priority of these package repositories.
+By using typosquatting attackers use similar named (typosquatted) packages to distribute malicious packages and with dependency confusion attackers take advantage of malicious package placed in public repositories which are then installed due to higher priority of these package repositories.